-Medical imaging and radiation therapy professionals are vital members of a multidisciplinary team that forms a core of highly trained health care professionals, who each bring expertise to the area of patient care.
+Medical imaging and radiation therapy professionals are vital members of a multidisciplinary team composed of highly trained health care professionals, each bringing their expertise to patient care.
 They play a critical role in the delivery of health services as new modalities emerge and the need for medical imaging and radiation therapy procedures increases.

 Medical imaging and radiation therapy integrates scientific knowledge, technical competence and patient interaction skills to provide safe and accurate procedures with the highest regard to all aspects of patient care.
-A medical imaging and radiation therapy professional recognizes elements unique to each patient, which is essential for the successful completion of the procedure.
+Medical imaging and radiation therapy professionals recognize elements unique to each patient, which is essential for the successful completion of procedures.

 Medical imaging and radiation therapy professionals are the primary liaison between patients, licensed practitioners and other members of the health care team.
 These professionals must remain sensitive to the needs of the patient through communication, assessment, monitoring and patient care.
+Medical imaging and radiation therapy professionals effectively employ advanced technologies and software, including artificial intelligence and machine learning, to enhance diagnostic accuracy and improve patient outcomes.
 As members of the health care team, medical imaging and radiation therapy professionals participate in quality improvement processes and continually assess their professional performance.

 Medical imaging and radiation therapy professionals think critically and use independent, professional and ethical judgment in all aspects of their work.
-They engage in continuing education to include their area of practice to enhance patient care, safety, public education, knowledge and technical competence.
+They engage in continuing education, which includes their area of practice to enhance patient care, safety, public education, knowledge and technical competence.